Ravenscraig: Transport

 In future, the Greenlink Cycle Path may be extended to connect Ravenscraig with a direct route to Strathclyde Country Park.

 The 92 bus service is due to be introduced in 2023 by Stuarts Coaches and will link Ravenscraig with Motherwell.

+A dual-carriageway bridge underneath the West Coast Main Line railway tracks was constructed in 2023 in order to connect a new section of link road in Ravenscraig to an extension to the existing Airbles Road (B754) town centre bypass.

 Motherwell FC

 The local professional football team, Motherwell Football Club was one of the possible purchasers of the site for a new stadium, leaving behind their home of 113 years, Fir Park.
 In 2008, Mark McGhee, then-manager of the club, had said that he and the directors held tentative discussions with North Lanarkshire Council about building the new stadium on the site.
 Despite indications that the move may be in process of becoming a reality, a move to Ravenscraig in the short term would be impossible.